-From my note to editor Drew David: “I go through consumer magazines and cut out the five letters of “gonch” and glue them onto accounting paper.
-The intention is to draw out that key nonsense word from these propaganda vehicles in order to find the way forward.
-Or something like that.
-I’ve done about 200 of these images so far; the ones here are the first six that I did.”
+The images are part of another phase of the Gonch project I call the Gonchlog.
+In this process, I search through consumer magazines and cut out the five letters of “gonch,” then glue them onto accounting paper.
+The source, its date of publication, and volume number are noted.
+The intention is to draw out that key nonsense word from these commercial propaganda vehicles in order to find a way forward.